 CEA is also focused on KTT towards industry and society, and I have been involved over the last 25 years in Knowledge & Technology Transfer (KTT) activities at different levels:

 - CEA and Industry: My main connections to industry are through European projects.
 I have been collaborating on R&D projects with SAGEM since 2007, first by supervising a PhD student paid by SAGEM, and then through two European projects (FP7 MC-IAPP CS-Orion (2010-2014), and FET DEDALE (2015-2018)).
-I am also working with two other companies (IMEC and Planetek) on the H2020-COMPET-06-2014 PHySIS project.
+I have also worked with two other companies (IMEC and Planetek) on the H2020-COMPET-06-2014 PHySIS project.
 Since 2010, I have received €5 million of European funding for R&D collaborations with industry.
 In addition, several of my softwares were packaged and distributed to private companies under a CEA licence.

 - CEA Direction de la Recherche Technologique (DRT): the DRT unit does collaborative work with the industry in addition to research.
 I have supervised a PhD student, funded by the DRT, to work on mass spectroscopy and blind source separation, using the techniques we have developed in my group (Rapin et al 2013; 2014; 2016).
 This work had a wide range of applications, from material sciences to isotope tracing and dating, and from protein characterization to chemistry.